ericwbailey/ericwbailey.website/source/published/dont-forget-to-localize-your-icons.md

 ### Who could be insulted by it

-The following places and people from these cultures take offense to an okay hand symbol:
+People from Greece may take offense to an okay hand symbol.

-- Greece,
-- Spain, and
-- France.
+The gesture might have also offended people in France and Spain when performed by hand, [but that may have passed](https://front-end.social/@stephaniewalter/113504101537285545).

 ### Who could be threatened by it